FAQ (Frequently Asked Questions)

 There can, however, be certain ethical and legal exceptions and I will clarify this with you prior to us agreeing to work together.

-Medicare rebates are offered only for those diagnosed with mental health disorders under a mental health plan prepared by a GP.
+Medicare rebates are offered only for those diagnosed with mental health disorders under a mental health plan prepared by a GP, for referral to a psychologist.

 Sometimes, you do not always ‘click’ with the person your GP refers you to.
 Unfortunately, this prevents some clients from continuing their treatment.